dbisso/grunt-split-styles/README.md

 > Split a CSS file based on selectors.
 Useful for old IE stylesheets.

+## Credit

+Uses the excellent [PostCSS](https://github.com/ai/postcss) for the actual CSS post-processing.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`